akeneo/pim-docs/developer_guide/installation/system_requirements/system_install_osx_1011.rst

 * Work with MySQL 5.6.
 You need to downgrade your version to MySQL 5.6.
 * Work with MySQL 5.7.
 MySQL 5.7 is not officially supported but works in experimental mode if you disable the ONLY_FULL_GROUP_BY mode.

-Download and install the Mysql Community edition server from the official website: https://dev.mysql.com/downloads/mysql/
+Download and install the MySQL Community edition server from the official website: https://dev.MySQL.com/downloads/MySQL/

 Select your Mac OS X platform then download and install the DMG Archive.
-This package installs a preference pane extension for Mysql.
+This package installs a preference pane extension for MySQL.

 .. note::

-    The root password will be handed to you during the installation process.
-Don't forget to copy it in order to change it after the installation completes.
+    You will be given the root password during the installation process.
+Don't forget to copy it in order to change it once the installation is over.
-    The Mysql files will be installed in the following path `/usr/local/mysql`.
+    The MySQL files will be installed at the following location `/usr/local/MySQL`.

-Run the Mysql server on your machine by starting it from the preferences.
+Run the MySQL server on your machine by starting it from the preferences.

-Check that you can connect to mysql with:
+Check that you can connect to MySQL with:

 .. code-block:: bash

-        $ mysql -u root -p # Enter the copied password
+        $ MySQL -u root -p # Enter the copied password

 .. note::

-    During the first connection, Mysql will ask you to change the root password for security reasons, follow the indicated steps.
+    During the first connection, MySQL will ask you to change the root password for security reasons, follow the indicated steps.

 PHP installation
 ****************

 Since Akeneo PIM 1.6, the minimal PHP version is PHP 5.6.
-You have two possibilities:

-* Currently, the only supported version of PHP for Akeneo PIM is 5.6.
+Homebrew installation
+^^^^^^^^^^^^^^^^^^^^^

+In this guide, we will use Homebrew a package manager for OS X to install PHP and Apache.
+Visit this website http://brew.sh/ to install Homebrew on your machine.

 .. _php56:

 PHP 5.6 (supported)
 ^^^^^^^^^^^^^^^^^^^

-* In order to install specific php versions (5.6, 7.0 and even 7.1), add those repositories:
+* In order to install specific php versions (5.6, 7.0 and even 7.1), add these repositories:

 .. code-block:: bash